Mitral valve clip repair

 Left untreated, it can worsen over time, leading to symptoms like shortness of breath and even heart failure.

-Mitral TEER is a minimally invasive alternative treatment to valve repair or replacement surgery.
+Mitral TEER is a minimally invasive alternative repair treatment to open-heart valve repair or replacement surgery.
 It is most suited to older or more infirm adults who are at high risk of complications for open heart surgery and are experiencing severe, symptomatic mitral regurgitation.

-An incision is made in the groin area through which a guide wire runs into the heart along the vein and a sheath is passed into the left atrium.
+With a minimally invasive Miral Teer procedure, an incision is made in the groin area through which a guide wire runs into the heart along the vein and a sheath is passed into the left atrium.
 A MitraClip™ or alternative device is inserted into the left atrium through the sheath and carefully positioned above the mitral valve.

 The clip's arms are opened out and the clip is moved down into the left ventricle.
 Your consultant will then retract the clip until its arms embrace the two flaps, or leaflets, in the valve.
 The arms then close and special grippers hold both leaflets securely in place.